-You can learn how to pray the Rosary on this page with the:
+If you need help, you can learn how to pray the Rosary on this page with:

 My husband has each of these bookmarked on his phone for when he is driving alone and wants to say an extra Rosary.

-We also use it when he is working the late shifts and it helps us focus better on our prayers.
-We're usually done in better time because we let fewer things distract us.
+We also use it when Dad is working the late shifts.
+It helps the children focus better on our family Rosary.
+We're usually done in better time with, hopefully, better prayers because we let fewer things distract us.

-When you buy the CD or make a donation to the school you also get the download so you can listen and pray right away.
+When you buy the Catholic Rosary CD or make a donation to the school you also get the download so you can listen and pray right away.

-With the school children praying, it is almost like listening to a family Rosary, which I really like.
-The children sing the Gloria Patri in Latin, but there is no other music and the other prayers are in English.
+With the school children praying, it is almost like listening to a family Rosary, which you will treasure.
+The children sing the Gloria Patri in Latin, but there is no other music to distract and the other prayers are in English.

-I really like that Father mentions the virtues to be gained by praying each mystery, too.
-When else would we pray for an increase in the supernatural virtues?
+I really like that Father mentions the spiritual virtues to be gained by praying the mysteries of the Rosary.
+When else would we think to pray for an increase in the supernatural virtues?